 - 3/4 cup heavy whipping cream

-In a 6 quart crock pot (or bigger), add cooked sausage and veggies and diced potato.
+In a 6 quart crock pot (or bigger), add cooked sausage & veggies plus the diced potato.
 Season with salt and pepper, to taste.
 Pour chicken broth on top.
-There should be enough broth to cover the tops of the potatoes; if there isn't, add up to 2 cups water.
+There should be enough broth to cover the tops of the potatoes; if there isn't, add up to 2 cups water so potatoes are covered.

 - Gently stir ingredients, cover crock pot, and cook on LOW for 5-6 hours or on HIGH for 3-4 hours.